 On Deb’s wall hangs pictures of the world renowned mentors she has admired or studied with over the years.
 Most of the master painters work sells between $25,000 – 50,000.

-Beginning with Jamie Adams www.jamieadamsart.com/biography/she studied under him for five years in Pittsburgh, PA.
+Beginning with Jamie Adams www.jamieadamsart.com/biography/, she studied under him for five years in Pittsburgh, PA.
 He received his BFA with honors from Carnegie Mellon University, his MFA from Pennsylvania Academy of Fine Arts, and is now a Professor of Art at the University of Washington, in St. Louis.
 While Deb didn’t take the usual road through the university, she received an education rarely attained in the world of art.

 Additionally, on her wall hang the photos of Christine Egnoski Jonas, Director and her husband, Edward Jonas, Chairman of the Portrait Society of America, also a Sculptor and Master Painter.
 Deb was mentored by Ed Jonas in 2007 and was the first Georgia State Goodwill Ambassador for the PSOA.
 She was also the recipient of the Mentor Program which gave her access to studying with Calvin Goodman, author of seven books on Art Marketing.
 The PSOA awarded her numerous Incentive Awards for her efforts in promoting the traditions of fine art portraiture.